SOVIET DISSIDENT MOVEMENT

 Translated from French by Dr. Zahra Tavassoli Zea.

 The new "Persian letters”

 In his first book, Vladimir Bukovsky told us about his life as a dissident in the USSR.
 His impressions as an exile in the West are the subject of his new book "To Choose Freedom".
 By force of circumstance the dissidents in the East have a Manichean vision.
-The democratic nations of the West represent the good in relation to the hated communist regime, the incarnation of evil.
+The democratic nations of the West represents the good in comparison to the hated communist regime.
 The contact with reality alters, however, this ideal image.
-Hence thе sentiment of deception among a large group of political refugees from the East.

 Following his long and painful experience of socialism, Bukovsky didn’t have any sort of prejudice against capitalism, on the contrary.
 Today, after a few years of living in the West, he doubts if capitalism exists, and feels that he has never encountered it.
 It is true that this former dissident spent the majority of his time in Great Britain, a country which he portrays in a tender and somehow pitying manner but which no longer lives up to its reputation for free enterprise.
 Instead, Bukovsky had discovered rampant socialism where bureaucracy, the idleness, and collective irresponsibility have become, like in USSR, its cardinal virtues.

 In short, the West has a tendency to move toward the Soviet model, with the exception that workers earn five or six times more than their Russian counterparts and that GULAGs don’t exist here.
 Bukovsky underestimates these essential differences.
 His beautiful book is marked by the simmering passion of freedom.
 Having been barred from it for such a long time and in such an inhumane way, he ceaselessly celebrates it and savours it.
 He blames us for not appreciating freedom as we should, and for not being determined to defend it at all costs.